aarant/gen3tools/jpn.md

 - Water Gun x 3
 - +3 AT, +1 SA, +1 SP
 - (2, 16, 7, 11, 0, 19)
+- Take a Bite from Mightyena to have 10 health at level 25
 - Tackle: 30 Water Gun: 10 Mud Shot: 3

 ## Flannery